cassiofreitas/cassiofreitas/README.md

 - 👋 Hi, I’m @cassiofreitas
-- 👀 I’m interested in digital transformation and security as a service
+- 👀 I’m interested in using technology to have a better quality of life.
 - ---
-- 🌱 I’m always improving my github experience
+- 🌱 I’m always improving my :octocat: experience.
-- 🌱 Since June 1st 2022, learning C#, JavaScript, HTML5 e CSS3 at Digital House/ Mercado Eletrônico
+- 🌱 Since June 1st 2022, learning, every day, C# at Digital House/ Mercado Eletrônico
 - ---
-- 💞️ I’m looking to collaborate on cloud security solutions
+- 💞️ I’m looking to collaborate on C# projects
 - 📫 How to reach me: cassiofreitas@cassiofreitas.com

 <!---